-Primary evaluators must determine a final teacher performance and practice rating and discuss this rating with teachers during the End-of-Year Conference.
-Within the SEED model, each domain of the CCT Rubric for Effective Teaching 2014 carries equal weight in the final rating.
+The primary evaluator must determine a final teacher performance and practice rating and discuss this rating with teachers during the End-of-Year Conference.
+Within the SEED 2015 model, each domain of the CCT Rubric for Effective Teaching carries equal weight in the final rating.
 The final teacher performance and practice rating will be calculated by the evaluator in a three-step process:

-- 1. Evaluator holistically reviews evidence collected through observations, interactions and reviews of practice (e.g., team meetings, conferences) and uses professional judgment to determine indicator ratings for each of the 12 indicators. - 2.
-Evaluator averages indicators within each domain to a tenth of a decimal to calculate domain-level scores of 1.0-4.0. - 3.
-Evaluator averages domain scores to calculate an overall Observation of Teacher Performance and Practice rating of 1.0-4.0.
+- 1) Evaluator holistically reviews evidence collected through observations and interactions (e.g., team meetings, conferences) and uses professional judgment to determine indicator ratings for each of the 12 indicators. - 2) Evaluator averages indicators within each domain to a tenth of a decimal to calculate domain-level scores of 1.0-4.0. - 3) Evaluator averages domain scores to calculate an overall Observation of Teacher Performance and Practice rating of 1.0-4.0.